lucinda-paddock/BaumWelch/README.md

 # BaumWelch
-Implementation of the Baum-Welch algorithm to optimize the transition probabilities of a hidden markov model of CpG islands.
+Implementation of the Baum-Welch algorithm for optimizing the transition probabilities of a hidden markov model of CpG islands.